HarryPaniccc/DnD/World of Helodaria/Isilme Vanariel.md

 After undergoing an [[Einzberns|Einzbern]] transformation process in which she became a [[Dhampir]], Isilme's eyes turned bright red and her hair shone a beautiful silver-white.
 Her fingernails extended into claws and her canines sharpened into Vampire fangs.

 ## Personality

+## Dhampirism
+When Isilme was transformed into a [[Dhampir]], she gained heightened abilities and a power over the grave, but also acquired an insatiable hunger for blood, preferrably the blood of a humanoid.
+When she is hungry, she becomes irritable and exhausted.

 # Biography
 ## Before the Campaign
 Isilme was born on the 26th of Seedfall, 789 Post Fall.
 Isilme was raised in the guards quarters of [[Castle Anavar]] in the city center of [[Dularen]].
 She is the bastard child of two families: Her mother is the child of [[House Vanariel]] of the [[Uldronos Council]], whose father once sat on the council.
 Her father was the lieutenant of the guard of the house and formed a romantic relationship with Isilme's mother.
 When the pregnancy was discovered by [[Ulrandir Vanariel|Ulrandir]], Isilme's grandfather, Isilme's father disappeared from Dularen and was not seen again.